mui/mui-x/docs/src/pages/components/data-grid/state/state.md

 #### Restore part of the state

-It is possible to only pass some keys of the state to the `apiRef.current.restoreState()` method.
+It is possible to restore specific properties of the state using the `apiRef.current.restoreState()` method.
 For instance, to only restore the pinned columns:

 ```ts